How To Make An Easy DIY Chunky Yarn Wreath

-When I was shopping for yarn to do my Clover Pom Pom Maker Tutorial, I came across this super soft and chunky yarn that I just couldn’t pass up!
+When I was shopping for yarn at Michael’s crafts to do my Clover Pom Pom Maker Tutorial, I came across this super soft and chunky yarn that I just couldn’t pass up!
 I had no idea what I was going to make with it but I bought it anyway.

 - A wreath frame – I used this style (More about WHY this frame works best below)

 - Rubberbands or even a thinner piece of yarn for tying the ends – I used these